Acute Lymphocytic Leukemia

 What is acute lymphocytic leukemia?

-Acute lymphocytic leukemia is also called acute lymphoblastic leukemia or ALL.
-Leukemia is cancer of the blood cells.
+Acute lymphocytic leukemia (ALL), or acute lymphoblastic leukemia, is cancer of the blood cells.
 Lymphocytes are a type of white blood cell (WBC).
 When a person has ALL, more lymphocytes are made than the body needs.
 These abnormal lymphocytes are called lymphoblasts (leukemia cells).
-Lymphoblasts do not fight infection like a normal WBC should.
+Lymphoblasts do not fight infection like normal WBCs.
 They crowd the bone marrow and prevent normal blood cells from growing and fighting infection.

 What causes ALL?

 The exact cause of ALL is not known.
 It is most common among children younger than 10 years.
-You may have an increased risk for ALL if:
+The following may increase your risk for ALL:

 What are the signs and symptoms of ALL?

 - Easy bleeding or bruising

 - Abdominal, bone, or joint pain or headaches